debroyankit/PBIP_Analyzer/README.md

 ### Excel workbook (`dependency_report_[timestamp].xlsx`)

-The workbook is styled in deep navy and contains exactly three sheets:
+The workbook is formatted with clear headers and contains three sheets:

-1. **Table Dependency Summary**: One row per table showing aggregated columns, measures, visuals, report pages, and the total counts for measures and visuals.
+1. **Visual Inventory**: One row per visual showing Page Name, Visual Name, Visual Type, Direct Measures used, Dependency Tables, and Dependency Columns (including transitive lineage through measures and calculated columns).
-2. **Detailed Dependency Mapping**: One row per unique (Table, Column, Measure, Visual, Type, Page) relationship.
-This sheet is filterable and allows fast searching.
+2. **Impact Analysis**: One row per Table, Measure, Calculated Column, and Column in the model.
+Displays usage counts (# Visuals, # Measures, # Calc Columns), relationship flags, and an actionable classification Status (*Active Table/Measure/Column*, *No References Found*, *Bridge Table*, *Used via Relationship Only*, *System Table*).
-3. **DAX Dependency Lineage**: Displays measure dependencies including direct tables, direct measures referenced, and final transitively dependent tables.
+3. **Measure Lineage**: One row per measure showing direct measure dependencies, base columns used, dependency tables, visuals utilizing the measure, other measures depending on it, and the full DAX expression.

 Every run automatically downloads a new copy of the Excel workbook with a unique timestamp in the filename directly to your user `Downloads` folder, avoiding locking issues if you have a report open in Excel.